vishal7906/elib-frontend/README.md

 Overview
 The eBook Library Frontend is a user-facing application built using Next.js and React.
-It provides an intuitive interface for users to browse, search, and read eBooks from the library.
+It provides an intuitive interface for users to browse, read and download eBooks from the library.
 The frontend connects to the backend API to fetch book data and user information.

 Features-:
 Home Page: Browse featured and popular eBooks.
 Book Details: View detailed information about a book, including its description, author, and cover image.
 Reading Interface: Read eBooks directly in the browser with a responsive and user-friendly interface.
+Download: Providing ability to user to download book in PDF Format.

 Technologies Used-:
 Next.js, React.js, TailwindCSS, fetch, JS